 The protection of your family truly is a partnership between you and God.
 You have certain roles and responsibilities, and so does God.
-These issues have to do with accessing internal, external, and eternal resources.
+Your responsibilities have to do with accessing internal, external, and eternal resources.

 BUILDING INTERNAL RESOURCES FOR SURIVIAL